-By Toon Timbermont - Co-founder & market development - over 3 years ago
+By Toon Timbermont - Co-founder - over 3 years ago

 The call for administrative simplification is everywhere.
 Companies need it to do better business.
 Citizens demand it to be better served.
 Governments put it high on their agendas.
 And for Skryv, it is our purpose.

 But what does administrative simplification really mean?
 How to get beyond the buzzword and achieve results?
 The dictionary definition for “simplify” is: “ to make (something) simpler or easier to do or understand”.
 Belgium’s Agency for Administrative Simplification defines administrative simplification as: “steps to facilitate and simplify administrative procedures that companies (and citizens) are required to perform to meet the requirements imposed by the authorities.”

 Both definitions indicate that simplification is an active process (to make [… in] steps).
 So the key is to find the right levers that advance the simplification process.

 "Simplification is a game of rules, people, technology & communication"